 Hi!
 You found our guide on how to do a virtual white elephant gift exchange.

 Virtual white elephants are online gift exchanges where participants give wacky and impractical gifts to each other.
 The events typically have a “steal” mechanism, where one participant can snag a gift from another.
 White elephant exchanges aim to entertain, and teammates compete to see who can find the strangest-yet-still-desirable present.
-These party format is also knows as a “remote white elephant” or “Zoom white elephant.”
+This party format is also known as a “remote white elephant” or “Zoom white elephant.”

 This article includes:

 - How to do a virtual white elephant